DIPSAS/DockerBuildSystem/README.md

 Please have a look at an example of use here:
 - https://github.com/DIPSAS/DockerBuildSystem/tree/master/example

-## Install And/Or Upgrade
-- pip install --no-cache --upgrade DockerBuildSystem

 ## Prerequisites
 - Docker:
     - https://www.docker.com/get-docker
+- Install Dependencies:
+    - pip install -r requirements.txt

 ## Additional Info
 - The pip package may be located at: